Thinking about getting a Travelpro?

-Both of them are made from stronger materials, come with suiters, and the Platinum Elite has some other cool features included.
+Both of them are made from stronger materials, come with suiters, and the Platinum Elite has a worry-free lifetime warranty and some other cool features included.
 If you’re frequently flying, I’d say to go for the Crew 11 or Platinum Elite.

 | 21.75 x 15.75 x 7.75 inches|